 The climb typically takes around an hour and is somewhat difficult, but you know what they say, “Life’s a climb, but the view is great”.
 There is no doubt about that, at 820m above sea level, this saying rings true.

 An alternative is “Le Pouce” mountain trail.
 “Le Pouce” is a mountain named after its thumb like shape, and is the third tallest mountain in Mauritius.
 The trail begins in the suburb of Moka and lasts about an hour and a half.
-It is an exceedingly popular hike for both locals and tourists because it is host to the greatest panoramic views of the island.
+It is an incredibly popular hike for both locals and tourists because it is host to the greatest panoramic views of the island.

 2. Hindu Temples

-Maheswarnath Shiv Mandir is a particularly important Hindu temple as it became one of the island’s most important ceremonial centres.
+Maheswarnath Shiv Mandir is a particularly important Hindu temple as it became one of the island’s most important ceremonial centers.
 It hosted the first pilgrimage from Triolet to Le Grand Bassin, in the process, igniting a new festivity now known as Maha Shivaratri.